Home » Symptoms » Cat Symptoms A-Z » Shallow, Rapid Breathing from the Abdomen

 Basics and possible causes

 One of the most common causes of shallow, rapid breathing in cats is stress or anxiety.
-Cats are very sensitive animals that can react to changes in their environment or to stressful situations with physical symptoms.
+Cats are very sensitive animals that can react to changes in their environment or stressful situations with physical symptoms.
 A sudden change in living situation, the appearance of a new pet, or loud noises can trigger such symptoms.

 Typical accompanying symptoms